calvintwr/blitz-hermite-resize/README.md

         // image -> canvas
         var img = new Image()
         img.src = evt.target.result

-        var b2 = Object.create(Blitz)
+        // using #Object.create and then the #resize method is similar to Blitz.create('callback') var b2 = Object.create(Blitz)
         img.onload = function() {
             b2.resize({